Skip to main content

 Dismissal procedures and protections under Dutch employment law

-When it comes to dismissing employees, employers must always adhere to the regulations set forth by Dutch employment law.
+When dismissing employees, employers must adhere to the regulations set forth by Dutch employment law.
 This includes being aware of their obligations under local legislation when terminating contracts or reducing hours.
 Employers must also be mindful of potential liabilities if they fail to comply with these rules.
-Furthermore, understanding how different types of dismissals may affect employees' rights is essential for making informed decisions about such matters.
+Understanding how different types of dismissals affect employees' rights is important for making informed decisions.

 Employees too should understand their rights under Dutch law so that they can take appropriate action if necessary.
-They should be familiar with both the legal framework governing termination procedures and the protection measures put in place to protect them from unfair treatment from employers during the process.
+They should be familiar with both the legal framework governing termination procedures and the protection against dismissal put in place to shield them from unfair treatment from employers during the process.
 With this knowledge in hand, both parties can move forward confidently while safeguarding their respective interests throughout the dismissal procedure.

 Grounds for dismissal in the Netherlands

-In order for a dismissal to qualify as lawful under Dutch employment laws, it must fulfil certain regulations and criteria set forth by the court system.
-This includes clear documentation from an independent third party confirming that there is sufficient justification for termination and that alternative solutions were considered first before taking such drastic measures.
-Additionally, if multiple employees are affected by layoffs or restructuring efforts then seniority and the reflection principle should be taken into consideration during the selection process.
-By following these guidelines employers can ensure that their actions remain legitimate while simultaneously protecting themselves against potential litigation from wrongful termination claims made by disgruntled former employees.
+For a dismissal to qualify as lawful, it must meet the regulations and criteria set forth by Dutch law.
+This includes clear documentation confirming that there is sufficient justification for termination and that alternative solutions were considered first.
+If multiple employees are affected by layoffs or restructuring, seniority and the reflection principle (afspiegelingsbeginsel) should be taken into consideration during the selection process.

 Severance payments under employment law in the Netherlands

-The primary form of payment is known as the transition allowance or transitievergoeding.
+The primary form of payment is the transition payment or transitievergoeding.
 This amount is based on the employee's length of service with the employer.
-Employees are eligible for this allowance if they are involuntarily dismissed without cause (i.e., not subject to disciplinary action but for instance reorganizational reasons).
+Since January 2020, it equals one-third of the monthly salary for each year of service.
+Employees are entitled to this payment from the first day of employment when they are involuntarily dismissed.

 Notice periods for dismissal under Dutch employment law